What Happens If You Breastfeed From One Side Only

 What Can I Do If My Baby Only Nurses on One Side?

-If your baby refuses one breast, here are a few strategies you can try to encourage them to nurse from the less-preferred side:
+If your baby refuses one breast, here are a few strategies you can try to encourage them to nurse from the less-preferred side to avoid nipple pain:

 • Always offer the breast your baby is avoiding when they’re hungriest.
 Babies tend to be more willing to feed when they are very hungry or at the start of a feeding session.
 You could also try feeding when they are sleepy or just waking up, as they may be less fussy and more willing to latch.